FunBook5/About-Machine-Learning-2/README.md

 # About-Machine-Learning

-Learning and implementing Machine Learning Algorithms for extracting insights from data.
+Now that we have an overview of Machine Learning and Maths required for it from our Machine-Learning-1 notes, we can start diving deeper into each concept and begin discussing advanced projects.